Trust Attorney in Tyler, TX

 Testamentary Trust

-A testamentary trust is created through a will and only takes effect after the testator’s death.
-It can be used to manage assets for minor children, dependents, or other beneficiaries who need oversight.
-This type of trust is often paired with guardianship provisions to provide structured support for heirs.
+A testamentary trust is created inside a will and only takes effect after the testator’s death.
+It’s often used to manage assets for minor children or other beneficiaries who need structured distributions over time rather than a lump-sum inheritance.
+Because it operates through a will, a testamentary trust does go through probate before it becomes effective, and it’s often paired with guardianship provisions when minor children are involved.

-Connect with Michael D. Franks, Esq to discuss your planning options.
+Connect with FC Law, PLLC to discuss your planning options.